adwibha/adwibha/README.md

 ## 📌 Projects

-Here are a few of the key projects I've worked on -
+Here are a few of the key projects I’ve worked on:

 ### **Application Migration to AWS**